Neurelo

 Owning the launch, not just the product

 The product was ready.
 Now it had to land.
-I shifted into go-to-market.
-Designed and developed the marketing site, landing pages, ad creatives, and video assets.
-Multiple iterations, testing what resonated with developers.
+I shifted into go-to-market, designing and developing the marketing site, landing pages, ad creatives, and video assets, iterating on what actually resonated with developers.

 Then I ran the Product Hunt launch solo.
 Positioning, visuals, copy, launch video, all of it.
 Placed 2nd Product of the Day.
 The marketing site became the primary acquisition channel.